Top-Rated Group Health Insurance Packages for Small Businesses in Virginia

 • Employers often contribute towards the premium costs, making it more affordable for employees.

-Virginia Employee Benefits Plans and Employee Benefits Packages
+Employee Provisions Plans and Work Benefits Packages

 Like employees around the country, Virginia workers prioritize insurance and paid time off.
 Virginia doesn’t have any time off requirements except for unpaid time for things like military service, jury duty, and court appearances.

-However, along with more traditional benefits like insurance, almost half of the workers in Virginia report that their employer offers a wellness program.
+However, along with more traditional benefits like insurance, almost half of the workers report that their employer offers a wellness program.
 Such offerings vary in scope but may include any of these perks:

 • Free or reduced-cost fitness memberships